chic2/hacker-rank/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-# Hackathon!!!

-## Hackathon
-Am still solving it it quit difficult but do not worry i will solve it